-Campus Safety is available on the Fullerton campus 24 hours, 7 days a week and is responsible for ensuring overall safety and security on all University properties.
-As activities on campus continue to increase, each student, faculty, and staff member have been issued ID Access Cards and must carry them for positive identification at any time.
-Campus Safety Officers have the authority to challenge anyone found on campus at any time.
-If proper identification cannot be provided, the individual may be escorted off campus immediately.
+Campus is responsible for ensuring overall safety and security on all University properties.
+Campus Safety Officers are available on the Fullerton campus 24 hours, 7 days a week.
+The Campus Safety office is located on the ground level of Building B next to the parking structure.

+Each student, faculty, and staff member have been issued ID Access Cards and must carry them for identification at all times.
+Campus Safety Officers have the authority to check and identify anyone on any campus at any time.
+If proper identification cannot be provided and it is determined that an individual does not have business on MBKU property, the individual may be escorted off campus.